AMWA-TV/ms-05-01/docs/Appendix A - Class ID Format.md

 # Appendix A - Class ID Format

-## Class identifiers

-A complete class identifier shall consist of a class ID and a class version number.
-In NC-Framework, class IDs are stored in property `NcObject.classId`, and class version numbers are stored in `Ncobject.classVersion`.
-Both of these properties are inherited by every NCA class.
-The value of classId shall be unique for every class.

 ## Class IDs

-A class identifier is represented as {K,n}, where K is a _lineage key_ and n is a version number.

-- A lineage key is a sequence of numbers {i1•i2•i3 ...}, as will be described below.
-- A version number is a version string that complies with the Semantic Versioning convention defined [here](https://semver.org/).

-An annotated [Example](#example) is given below.

-## Lineage keys

-Each class shall be identified by a hierarchical key nominally of the form i(1)•i(2)•i(3) ... where each i(n) shall be a positive integer that uniquely identifies a class within its siblings at a particular inheritance level of the class tree.
+Each class id shall be identified by a hierarchical key nominally of the form i(1)•i(2)•i(3) ... where each i(n) shall be a positive integer that uniquely identifies a class within its siblings at a particular inheritance level of the class tree.
 Each i(n) is called a _**class index**_.

 The lineage key of a class shall be a set of class indices that identifies the entire lineage of the class, beginning from `NcObject`, extending down through all ancestor classes, and ending at the class in question.
 The key may contain as many class indices as needed to describe the inheritance hierarchy.

 To support compatible addition of nonstandard classes to the standard control model, lineage keys allow _**authority keys**_ to be interposed in the sequence of class indices.
 This feature is described in [Nonstandard classIds](#nonstandard-classids), below.

 A class defined by NCA is called a _**standard class**_.
 The lineage key of a standard class shall contain no authority keys.

+An annotated [Example](#example) is given below.

 ## Class Indices

 A class index shall be a positive 32-bit integer.
 The value zero is reserved.

 For example, for a standard class `NcXXX` whose lineage key is **1•2•12•7** , the lineage key shall be interpreted left-to-right as follows: